hilton/hilton.github.com/blog/_posts/2025-06-24-nuclino-review.md

 The board view shows the same pages, with columns for the top-level collections.
-I appreciate the simplification of using the collection hierarchy like this, but it does feel strange to use this for a roadmap where the column isn’t an opportunity’s _status_.
+I appreciate the simplification of using the collection hierarchy like this, but it does feel strange to use this for a roadmap where the column doesn’s correspond to an opportunity’s _status_.

 {:.screenshot}
 ![A board view, showing the ‘Now’, ‘Next’ and ‘Later’ collections as columns](nuclino/board.webp)